 If this option is enabled, new users receive a welcome email.
 When disabled, a notification is not sent when the user is created within strongDM.
 You must notify them separately.

 Allow non-SSO users

-This option allows you to invite users to the organization that are not in your SSO system (e.g., contractors, interns, etc.).
-These users will receive an invitation email with a link to set a password and will then be able to log in with that password.
-In the Users view of the Admin UI, these users will be tagged with a non-SSO flag.
+This option allows you to invite users to the organization that are not in your SSO system (for example, contractors, interns, etc.).
+These users receive an invitation email with a link to set a password to login.
+They can be identified by a non-SSO indicator on the Users page of the Admin UI.